Training at OHS

 $195 for six weeks of training.
 For dogs eight months and older.
 Does your dog lunge and bark when you’re out on a walk and she sees another dog?
 Start with Reactive Rover before trying a Manners class.
 You’ll learn positive training techniques and management tools that will help make walk-time more enjoyable.
 We’ll also lead you through guided practice sessions around other dogs to help teach and encourage calm, appropriate behavior.
 By the end of the course, you should have the confidence you need to continue training with your dog at home and out in the world.

-Reactive Rover does not address off-leash aggression issues.
+Reactive Rover and Reactive Rover Refined do not address off-leash aggression issues.
 If your dog is reactive towards people, worried about new environments, or if you’d just like to focus more on loose-leash walking and impulse control, take our virtual Reactive Rover class instead.

 Please choose one adult in your household to attend your group class, romp or one-on-one session with your dog.
 We ask that you only come to OHS if all members of your household are healthy.
 You will need to stay home if you or anyone in your household has been sick in the last two weeks.
 All staff, volunteers and clients are required to wear a mask or another face covering.
 During your visit to OHS, please practice physical distancing and leave at least 6 feet of space between you and other people you may encounter, both indoors or out.
 Restrooms are available upon request and we ask that you respect occupancy limits.
 You will not have access to a water fountain.
 For more information about in-person training services, including our new COVID-19 safety requirements, check out our FAQs. »